 Don't let the flashy one cup coffee maker sales teams dictate your coffee!
 BTW, when I checked the sample used in the New York Times article, I noted that the single cup coffee maker cost is considerably more expensive even on Amazon.
 Check out the best prices for Nespresso Capsulles below...

-#4 - Are single cup coffee maker cups or pods environmentally friendly?
+#4 - Are single cup coffee maker cups worth it - environmentally?
 PurelyCoffeeBeans says no!

 Many companies, from Green Mountain Coffee to Starbucks, are now offering consumers coffee pods but PurelyCoffeeBeans wonders: Are coffee pods environmentally friendly?
 But PurelyCoffeeBeans is now taking a stand against coffee pods.